containers/netavark/docs/netavark-firewalld.7.md

 ## Description

 Netavark can be used on systems with firewalld enabled without issue.
-When using the default `nftables` or `iptables` firewall drivers, on systems where firewalld is running, firewalld will automatically be configured to allow connectivity to Podman containers.
+When using the default `nftables` firewall driver, on systems where firewalld is running, firewalld will automatically be configured to allow connectivity to Podman containers.
 All subnets of Podman-managed networks will be automatically added to the `trusted` zone to allow this access.

 ### Firewalld Driver